|

 A Salmon Charter* license is required if you accept a fee to take a person fishing for salmon, food fish or shellfish in Marine Areas 1 through 13 (including 2-1 Willapa Bay, 2-2 Grays Harbor, 8-1 and 8-2), Lake Washington, or the Columbia River downstream of the Longview Bridge.

 An Oregon charter boat license is equivalent to a Washington charter boat license in the concurrent waters of the Columbia River below the bridge at Longview, provided that passengers are not picked up or dropped off from any point in Washington.
-Similarly, Oregon guide licenses are equivalent to a Washington guide fishing guide license on the Columbia River upstream of the bridge at Longview, and downstream of the Oregon boundary in Lake Wallula.
+Similarly, Oregon fishing guide license is equivalent to a Washington guide fishing guide license on the Columbia River upstream of the bridge at Longview and downstream of the Oregon boundary in Lake Wallula.
 The same passenger boarding and dropping off restrictions are in place for Oregon charter boats.

 Vessel designation required: YES

-An Angler Permit shall specify the maximum number of persons that may fish from the charter boat per trip.
+An Angler Permit specifies the maximum number of persons that may fish from the charter boat per trip.
 Only a person who holds a salmon charter license may hold an angler permit.

-A Non-Salmon Charter license is required if you accept a fee to take a person fishing for food fish other than salmon, albacore tuna or shellfish in Marine Areas 1 through 13 (including 2-1 Willapa Bay, 2-2 Grays Harbor, 8-1 and 8-2), Lake Washington, or the Columbia River downstream of the Longview Bridge.
+Non-Salmon Charter (PDF) license is required if you accept a fee to take a person fishing for shellfish and fish other than salmon or albacore tuna in Marine Areas 1 through 13 (including 2-1 Willapa Bay, 2-2 Grays Harbor, 8-1 and 8-2), Lake Washington, or the Columbia River downstream of the Longview Bridge.

 Vessel designation required: YES